 We didn’t start NINA to simply sell stuff.
 Neither of us would last very long in that kind of business anyway.

-That’s why, behind the scenes, we’re trying to push to have a positive impact in the world with every sale.
+That’s why, behind the scenes, we’re pushing to have a positive impact in the world with every sale.

-This means using sustainable materials where we can, getting to know the makers behind our products, and giving back to local communities.
+This means using more sustainable materials, getting to know the makers behind our products, and giving back to local communities.
 Nothing is completely sustainable or ethical.
-But there are better choices – better fabrics, better packaging and better suppliers.
+But there are better choices – better fabrics, better packaging, better suppliers and better collaborations.

 The clothing industry is pretty ugly when you dig into it.
 Children are still being taken out of school and forced to work on cotton fields.
 Garment factories are still locking up their garment workers and throwing away their passports.
 Spates of suicides in cotton farming communities are not uncommon.